tnwei/tnwei.github.io/content/posts/nebulaegan.md

 + Composite images that have image-stitching artifacts were cropped to remove blank regions in the image (see example below).
 If left unattended, generators eventually learnt to produce images with similar stitching artifacts to fool discriminators.

-{{< figure src="/nebulaegan/opo0417g-shrinked.jpeg" alt="Example photo with image stitching artifacts" caption="Example image with stitching artifacts. _Full HST WFPC2 image of Trifid Nebula_.
+{{< figure src="/static/thesenebulaedonotexist/opo0417g-shrinked-shrinked.jpeg" alt="Example photo with image stitching artifacts" caption="Example image with stitching artifacts. _Full HST WFPC2 image of Trifid Nebula_.
 Source: ESA/Hubble" >}}

 By the time I was done, I had a vetted dataset of ~2k images.
 At this point, the images have a diverse range of resolutions and aspect ratios thanks to the preprocessing.
 However, most GANs only work with generating square images.
 Conventionally, one would simply resize the images to the target resolution, but I opted instead to sample random crops at 512x512 resolution to prevent introducing distortions.

 ## Training

 I adopted a lightweight GAN architecture from [Towards Faster and Stabilized GAN Training for High-fidelity Few-shot Image Synthesis](https://openreview.net/forum?id=1Fqg133qRaI) by Liu et al, implemented in [lucidrains/lightweight-gan](https://github.com/lucidrains/lightweight-gan) by the same person who made [thispersondoesnotexist.com](https://thispersondoesnotexist.com).
 Paraphrasing the paper's summary, this lightweight GAN's main value proposition is its low computational and data sample requirements, enabling high resolution GAN models to be trained on consumer GPUs within  hours, using a small amount of images.
-This is great; I plan to rely on my personal workstation for training.
+This is great as I plan to rely on my personal workstation for training.

 I experimented with the training configuration for a couple of weeks.
 Overall I was pleased with the results; the images generated were sufficiently realistic and exhibited a diverse range of modalities.
 Examples below:

-{{< figure src="/nebulaegan/example.jpeg" alt="Example GAN output 1" caption="Example GAN output 1" >}}
+{{< figure src="/static/thesenebulaedonotexist/example.jpeg" alt="Example GAN output 1" caption="Example GAN output 1" >}}
-{{< figure src="/nebulaegan/example2.jpeg" alt="Example GAN output 2" caption="Example GAN output 2" >}}
+{{< figure src="/static/thesenebulaedonotexist/example2.jpeg" alt="Example GAN output 2" caption="Example GAN output 2" >}}

 However, every now and then, the generated images exhibit texture artifacts that proved to be difficult to remove despite further experimentation.

-{{< figure src="/nebulaegan/example-texture-artifacts.png" alt="Image of GAN texture artifacts" caption="Examples of GAN texture artifacts.
+{{< figure src="/static/thesenebulaedonotexist/example-texture-artifacts.png" alt="Image of GAN texture artifacts" caption="Examples of GAN texture artifacts.
 You might need to open the image in a new tab and zoom in to see it" >}}

 I eventually concluded that the lightweight GAN architecture has reached its limits, and I've reaped all the benefits for something that trains this fast.
 Using [GaParmar/clean-fid](https://github.com/GaParmar/clean-fid), the final model has an FID score [^6] of 52.86.
 For context, Liu et al's model scored 52.47 FID when trained on 2k images of nature photographs, which places us in a similar ballpark for performance (see table reproduced below).

-{{< figure src="/nebulaegan/fid-excerpt.png" alt="Table reproduced from paper" caption="FID scores of Liu et al's architecture with varying amounts of data, reproduced from their paper.
+{{< figure src="/static/thesenebulaedonotexist/fid-excerpt.png" alt="Table reproduced from paper" caption="FID scores of Liu et al's architecture with varying amounts of data, reproduced from their paper.
 Highlight emphasis mine." >}}

 ## (Not) experimenting with StyleGAN (yet)